Photo Credit: Ross Findon

 However, to improve lives, we must break out of that comfortable status quo trap and move to the land of meaningful innovation and change.

-Make your team or organization better today with new ideas to serve others better, no matter how small or big your group or organization is at this point in your journey.
+Make your team or organization better today with new meaningful ideas to serve others better, no matter how small or big your group or organization is at this point in your journey.

-Change is always hard.
+Good change is always hard.
 However, so is remaining in the status quo.

 As the image below says, "Life is never easy; it will always be hard.
 But we can choose our hard.
 Choose Wisely."